-The DSL will consider:
+- The DSL will consider:

-- The wishes of the victim.
+- o The wishes of the victim.

-- The nature of the incident including whether a crime has been committed and the harm caused.
+- o The nature of the incident including whether a crime has been committed and the harm caused.

-- The ages of the children involved.
+- o The ages of the children involved.

-- The developmental stages of the children.
+- o The developmental stages of the children.

 - Whether there is a power imbalance between the children/young people.

 - Any previous incidents.

-- Ongoing risks.
+- o Ongoing risks.

-- Other related issues or wider context.
+- o Other related issues or wider context.